Diabetes Prevention

 Eat Healthy

 A healthy diet consists of vegetables, fruits, and lean proteins.
-You want to eat a diet that is low in sodium, carbohydrates, and added sugars and high in nutrients.
+Eat a diet that is low in sodium, refined carbohydrates, and added sugars and high in nutrients.
 Green leafy vegetables are high in nutrients and fiber.
 Fiber helps to keep you fuller longer.
 Some green leafy vegetables include kale, cabbage, lettuce, and broccoli.
 You can easily put these in a salad, soup, or simply steam them.
 Fruits are a good source of nutrients and fiber as well; although they do contain sugars, they are natural sugars and go through your body differently than added sugars.
 Some fruits are higher in sugar content than others.
-Some fruits that are lower in sugars include strawberries, blueberries, bananas, and blackberries.
+Some fruits that are lower in sugar include strawberries, blueberries, and blackberries.
 Lean proteins are great for keeping you feeling full just like fiber.
 Some good sources of lean proteins include fish, eggs, dried beans, and poultry.
 Eating healthy can sound difficult in such a fast-paced world, but it is possible with a little planning and portion control.

 Be Active